 Early life and influences

-Early comics
+Early comics career

 Wil Eisner guided Drucker to his first job as a comic artist, assisting Bert Whitman on the newspaper strip 'Debbie Dean' in 1947.
 He then joined the staff of National Periodical Publications (DC Comics), where he worked as a retoucher.
-Among the titles he worked on as a ghost artist were Paul Webb's 'The Mountain Boys'.
+Among the titles Drucker worked on as a ghost artist were Paul Webb's 'The Mountain Boys'.
 Drucker also tried to launch his own comics.
 'Hey Mac' never found a syndicate, but his monthly pantomime western comics 'Rancho Pancho' and 'Little Wah'Hoppin' did.
 Drucker also worked on a more serious cartoon feature, 'Origins and Superstitions', which delved into the nature of popular superstitions and why people tend to believe them.

 Originally, Drucker worked predominantly in black-and-white because: "I never owned crayons as a child."
 In reality he was color blind.
 When Time Magazine asked him to design a cover, he was so nervous that he asked Frank Frazetta for some professional advice.
 The final result came out so good that he felt more at ease making color drawings afterwards.